be0x686172/42/README.md

 ## Description <br />
-School 42 prioritizes project-based learning, without teacher intervention.
-It relies on peer learning.
-Successful completion of the program requires the completion of all projects.
-All curriculum projects are listed below. <br /><br />
+School 42 is a school without teachers that learns through the project-based pedagody and peer-learning.
+Below, are listed all my projects of the 42 cursus. <br /><br />

 ## My projects by categories <br />
 <details open>